 I’ve always known exercising barefoot was a good compliment to any exercise routine.
 In college, we spent two weeks in my exercise physiology class discussing converse shoes vs. barefoot vs. running shoes.
 It’s advantageous for our feet, our joints, our balance, our kinetic chain, and our proprioception (feedback to our brain about it’s location/movement).

 Enter last week when we were at our physical therapist’s office.
 My son is coming back from a knee injury.
 He wanted my son to play soccer barefoot more often.
 Which is a good thing, because in the summer I cannot talk any of my three kiddos into wearing shoes :).
-We’ve been strengthening his glutes so his stationary leg (where the injury occurred) doesn’t take on all of the stress.
-We’ve been strengthening his core, because our core is the transfer station for everything!
-But I learn something new every time we are in the office.
 He needs to run and play soccer barefoot, so his core stays turned on.

 You see, barefoot running keeps our core turned ‘on,’ while our cushioned shoes cater to our bodies and encourage a heavier heel strike pattern.